illusion0001/orbisunjailed/hdd-upgrade.md

 * **This guide will provide how to safely upgrade or replace your PS4's Internal HDD without updating your firmware or losing data.**
 * This guide does not apply to external HDDs as they are seen and act differently on PS4.
+* **If you DON'T want to keep any data but still wish to upgrade your HDD, scroll down to the last section.**

 ## Upgrading/replacing HDD with a HDD of same size
 * This is the recommended way to replace your HDD **only if both HDDs are the same size**.